 There are a number of Pan-Asian strategic issues.
 The first is that the diffusion of golf is not even throughout Asia (R&A, 2015).
 Fifty-three of the 55 countries in Asia have golf facilities.
 However, eight countries account for 90% of the region’s supply.
 With 2,383 facilities, Japan alone accounts for 50% of the region’s golf facilities (R&A, 2015).

 The diffusion of golf throughout Asia has largely been a top-down process.
-This reflects the traditional modus operandi of government in most Asian nations, which is top-down implementation approach and the prevalence of elitism.
+This reflects the traditional modus operandi of government in most Asian nations, which illustrates a top-down implementation approach and the prevalence of elitism.
 Lawrence (2014, p.
 2) writes, “Where the game has spread, it has done so largely because wealthy elites have taken to it; where courses have been built in quantity, they have been created by developers as part of a scheme whose goal is to make profit (whether by associated housing, or as a resort project)”.
 In some cases, golf’s elite status has its origins in their colonial past.
 The British brought golf to Malaysia, Singapore, Philippines, India, Hong Kong and Myanmar.
 Barton and Furore (2012, p.
 39) write, "The British took much from this land during the long years of colonial subjugation, but one crumb they left behind was golf".
 Golf in India is “a highly marginal, elitist activity”.
 In 2012, India had only one public golf course.
 All others are member-only facilities or on military bases (Barton & Furore, 2012).
 Golf in the Middle East can be traced back to expatriate Europeans employed to work in the oil fields.
 The golf development boom in the 1990s was linked to much larger economic development strategies.
 For example, the main approaches taken by the UAE to survive a post-oil world consist of diversifying the economy and global integration.
 UAE redirected its resources into education, healthcare, construction of new cities, real estate and tourism projects.
 Golf in the UAE is integrally linked to real estate and tourism projects, neither of which connects well to the local middle class.

 Bitz (2014) provides a cogent summary of the divide between professional golf and grassroots golf in many Asian countries: